bitrix24/b24restdocs/api-reference/user/user-update.md

 >
 > Who can execute the method: administrator

 The method `user.update` updates user data.
-It can only be executed on behalf of a user with user invitation rights.
+It can only be executed on behalf of a user with the permission to invite users.

 ## Method Parameters